 Speak with me Today

 I concentrate my practice on divorce and family law cases.
 If you need an attorney that will aggressively protect your rights, you can count on me to help.
 I take pride in my ability to accurately advise you of the best course of action to meet your particular needs.
-If you need legal assistance on a family law matter, call me directly for a free, no-obligation phone consultation.
+If you need legal assistance on a family law matter, cContact me today to schedule your in-depth one-hour consultation.